FeaturesGoyaSiddis

 There is very little that can motivate me to sit through Bengaluru’s notorious traffic.
-A recent exception was for a curated Siddi (an African-origin ethnic community in India) food pop-up, anchored by the women of the community.
-The group came from Yellapur Taluk of the Idagundi Gram Panchayat, Beeragatti, around 435 kilometres from Bengaluru.
+A recent delicious exception was a Siddi (an ethnic community living in Karnataka, of African-origin) dining experience, anchored by the women of the community.
+The group came from the Yellapur Taluk of the Idagundi Gram Panchayat, Beeragatti, about 435 kilometres from Bengaluru.

-The women cooking this meal are the backbone of Damami (named after a traditional percussion instrument), a Siddi community-run stay in Yellapur.
-“This is India’s first Siddi women-led, community-based tourism programme,” says Sumesh Mangalassery of Suyatri Community Tourism, a Bengaluru-based social enterprise, adding that the initiative was developed by the Uttara Kannada Zilla Panchayat and Sanjeevini (NRLM) of the Government of Karnataka.
+The women cooking the meal are the backbone of Damami (named for a traditional percussion instrument), a community-run stay in Yellapur.
+“This is India’s first Siddi women-led, community-based tourism programme,” says Sumesh Mangalassery of Suyatri Community Tourism, a social enterprise in Bangalore.
+Damami was developed by the Uttara Kannada Zilla Panchayat and Sanjeevini (NRLM) of the Government of Karnataka.

-He tells us the origins of the Siddis (also called Habshis), with the caveat that everything he says is oral history passed down from his elders.
-Though his knowledge does tally broadly with what is documented of the community, some parts needed a bit of additional research for a clearer perspective.
+The meal begins with an informal conversation.
+43-year-old Manjunath Ganapa Siddi, farmer, expert forager and “doer of all things to uplift my Siddi community”, explains the origins of the Siddis (also known as the Habshis), with a caveat that everything he shares is rooted in oral history passed down from his elders.
+His knowledge tallies with what has been actively documented of the community, but much additional research is needed for a clearer perspective.

-The Siddis trace their origins to two groups — the Sidhamus and the Bantus, who lived on either side of a large lake called Nyasa (another name for Lake Malawi in eastern Africa).
-While the Bantus are a broad cultural group spread across eastern and southern Africa, the name Sidhamus does not appear in written records and could be a colloquial interpretation of the Sidama people of southern Ethiopia.
-That they were on either side of the river is geographically a stretch.
+The Siddis trace their origins to two groups, the Sidhamus and the Bantus, who lived on either side of a large lake called Nyasa (another name for Lake Malawi in eastern Africa).
+While the Bantus are a broad cultural group spread across eastern and southern Africa, the name Sidhamus does not appear in written records and is thought to be a colloquial interpretation of the Sidama people of southern Ethiopia.
+Whether they lived on opposite sides of the river is yet to be substantiated.

-During the Portuguese colonial period (preceded by the Arabs, who began the practice and then later the British too), these people were forcibly taken, put onto ships under brutal conditions, and brought to India, first arriving in Goa.
-Many did not survive the journey, dying of starvation and disease at sea.
+During the Portuguese colonial period (and earlier under Arab traders, who initiated the practice, later continued by the British) members of these communities were forcibly placed onto ships and transported to India, first arriving in Goa.
+The journeys were marked by brutal conditions; many did not survive, dying of starvation and disease at sea.

 Those who survived faced different fates.
-Some escaped soon after arrival and fled into the forests of the Western Ghats.
+Some escaped soon after arriving in India, and fled into the forests of the Western Ghats.
 Others were sold in slave markets and put to work.
-Many were also recruited in the local kings’ armies.
+Many were recruited to the local kings’ armies.
 The forest groups lived in relative isolation for generations, gradually forming settlements near water sources and establishing relationships with nearby villages.
-Till about three decades ago, many Siddi families, from Karwar to Belgaum, still relied on barter, exchanging forest produce for rice and grains.
+Till about three decades ago, many Siddi families, from Karwar to Belgaum, relied largely on barter, exchanging forest produce for rice and grains.

 The Evolving Life of the Siddis

-The Siddis’ lives, Manjanna tells me, have shifted in phases, shaped by displacement, labour, and slow recognition.
+The Siddis’ lives, Manjanna tells us, shifted in phases, shaped by displacement, labour, and finally, slow recognition.

-Those who had been enslaved, he says, gained freedom at the time of Indian independence and gradually merged with forest-dwelling Siddi communities.
-Over time, religious identities evolved depending on where families settled and whom they lived among.
+Those who had been enslaved gained freedom at the time of Indian independence, and gradually united with the forest-dwelling Siddi communities.
+Over time, religious identities evolved depending on where each family settled, and whom they lived amongst.
 Siddis in Yellapur, Sirsi, and Ankola became largely Hindu, while those around Halliyala, Mundgod, and parts of Dharwad include Muslim and Christian communities.
-Formal recognition, however, came unevenly.
-Only some Siddi groups were granted Scheduled Tribe status, which allowed access to welfare schemes and opened the door for NGOs to work with the community.
+Formal recognition, however, remained inconsistent.
+Only some Siddi groups were granted Scheduled Tribe status, which allowed access to welfare schemes, facilitating NGO engagement with the community.
 Voting rights came during Indira Gandhi’s tenure, followed by land allocation.
 In his own family, Manjanna says, this meant his grandfather received ten acres of land.

 But daily life, especially during his childhood, remained difficult.
-People looked down on Siddis as untouchable and impure, he says, partly because of their African features and hair, and partly because of poverty and lack of exposure to the outside world.
+Siddis were often viewed as untouchable and impure, he says, shaped by prejudice against their African features and hair, and compounded by poverty and limited exposure to the outside world.
 There was also inherited fear.
-His grandfather would warn against letting people wearing trousers come too close, a belief Manjanna links to memories of Portuguese slavery and later experiences of being judged by those who appeared more powerful or Westernised.
-In regions dominated by upper castes, Siddis moved largely as agricultural labourers, doing the hardest physical work, breaking soil, hoeing land, and climbing trees, work that continues even now.
+His grandfather would warn against allowing people wearing trousers come too close, a belief Manjanna links to memories of Portuguese slave-traders, and later, experiences of being socially marginalised by those who appeared more Westernised.
+In regions dominated by upper castes, Siddis worked largely as agricultural labourers, doing the hardest physical tasks — breaking soil, hoeing land, and climbing trees; work that continues even now.

-Sharing the wealth of forest knowledge is one way the Siddis are connecting with the world at large.
+Sharing the wealth of forest knowledge is one way that Siddis engage with the world at large.

 A Siddi Feast